kundan7kumar/Machine-Learning/Project/boston_housing/README.md

-# Machine Learning Engineer Nanodegree
-# Model Evaluation and Validation
-## Project: Predicting Boston Housing Prices
+# Predicting Boston Housing Prices

+Built a model which can predict the value of a given house in the Boston real estate market using various statistical analysis tools.
+Predicted the optimal price for the selling of the house using machine learning.

-### Install
+### Prerequisites

-This project requires **Python 2.7**(if you complete this project in Python 3.x, you will have to update the code in various places including all relevant print statements) and the following Python libraries installed:
+This project requires **Python 2.7** and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org/)